danielrubens/mern-social-media/README.md

-This is a MERN project deployed on [Zeet](https://fejg2o6wm9.execute-api.us-east-2.amazonaws.com/) where you can create your account and to CRUD operations.
+This is a MERN project deployed on [Zeet](https://fejg2o6wm9.execute-api.us-east-2.amazonaws.com/) where you can create your account and perform CRUD operations.

 ## Getting Started